jacgoudsmit/P1V/Documentation/Altera/Arrow/BeMicroCV-A9/readme.txt

 To compile the P8X32A hardware description and load it into the BeMicroCV-A9:

-1) Open Quartus II (You will need version 15 or higher or you won't be able to use the free "web" version with this board).
+1) Open Quartus II (You will need version 15 or higher).
 2) File | Open Project...
-3) Select 'P1V_Altera.qpf' file from this directory 3a) Click Project | Revisions, and make sure the BeMicroCV-A9 revision is the current revision.
+3) Select 'P1V_Altera_Cyclone5.qpf' file from the HDL directory 3a) Click Project | Revisions, and make sure the BeMicroCV-A9 revision is the current revision.
 If not, click on it, then click Set Current.
 Click OK to close the dialog.
 4) Press the 'play' button to start compilation (takes several minutes)